kode4food/ale/docstring/sym.md

 tags: ["symbol", "macro"]
 ---

-Converts the provided string into a symbol.
+Convert the provided string into a symbol.
 Both qualified and local symbols are accepted.

 #### An Example